MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-define-an-account-schedule-constant.md

   - "ru-ru"
 ---
 # How to: Define an Account Schedule Constant
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] enables you to define a constant for an account schedule line.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> enables you to define a constant for an account schedule line.
 Constants are useful if an account schedule value does not change.

 ### To define an account schedule constant